hwikle/scrabble/README.md

 # Known Issues

 1. When the computer player has both blanks in their tray, the game will hang for longer than five sections while the computer considers their move.
+2. When playing blank tiles, player is not currently prompted to declare a letter for the blank tile.

 # Planned Features